-In the bathroom backstage, I took this photo of Chris Cornell, Andy Wood and Ian Asbury.
-I see Andy’s love for Chris, Ian’s love for them, and that electricity of what was becomming.
-Jim Marshall is the photographer in the green shirt, the first of several legenday photographers I would meet and be influenced by.
+In the bathroom backstage, I took the photo below of Chris Cornell, Andy Wood and Ian Asbury.
+I see Andy’s love for Chris, Ian’s love for them, and that electricity of what was about to happen.
+Jim Marshall, who took this black and white photo of Ian and I, is the photographer in the green shirt, the first of several photographers I would be influenced by.

 There are untouchable personas, icons, and parts of a friend.
 It is in all of us and we ring in resonance when they sing with it, a quality of brightness that makes the little white shoot grow towards the sun, the fire that lifts us when we are close.
 We do it for each other.
 We are hopeful creatures.
 God we have to be, to feel the possibilities of the future and push.
 It’s what youth is full of, yearning and hope.
 We need that.
 They needed it.
 They held it, the power, and the strength to know those blues so completely, dedicating everything to prove it.
 And as life goes on they leave us here alone, to hope and feel the fire and all the possibilities, knowing how it dies.